This is a suggested one-week travel itinerary to explore Nepal's Kathmandu Valley.

 |

-Travel to Dhulikhel in morning which is located 30 km from Kathmandu.
-Dhulikhel also provides amazing views of the Himalayan ranges.
-Consider doing a day tour with a guide who can drive you to Dhulikhel and also take you on the trail from Dhulikhel to Namobuddha.
-Along the way while hiking you'll enjoy village life, local culture, temples and stunning mountain views.
-The hike is approximately 10 kms and takes around 4 hours.
-The hike will end at the beautiful Namobuddha Monastery (Thrangu Tashi Yangtse Monastery).
+Sign up for Dhulikhel to NamoBuddha Day Hike Guided Tour.
+The guide will drive you to Dhulikhel and also take you on the trail from Dhulikhel to NamoBuddha.
+Along the way while hiking you'll experience the village life, local culture, temples and stunning mountain views.
+The hike is approximately 10 kms and takes around 3-4 hours.
+The hike will end at the beautiful NamoBuddha Monastery (Thrangu Tashi Yangtse Monastery).
+The monastery is a Tibetan Buddhist monastery located at the top of the hill in Namobuddha.

 |